-- we will release all of the benefits from any pre 1 April 2009 membership.
-This means employees can decide to take all, none or some of the benefits from their membership before 1 April 2009 - we may reduce benefits before normal pension age to take account of being paid for longer.
-How much benefits are reduced depends on how early employees take their benefits and if they have an earlier protected retirement age - employees can choose to give up some of their pension as an additional tax-free lump sum.
-This is called commutation of pension - employees will be taxed on their salary and annual pension - membership from 1 April 2015 is now a Career Average Revalued Earnings scheme (CARE).
-This means it is the amount of pay received in the year paid at 1/49ths, or 1/98th if the member opts for 50:50 Scheme - employees will build up a new set of rights in respect of their ongoing employment or continue making contributions if they take part of their pension.
+- must take all of their benefits relating to pre-2009 service.
+Members may elect to drawdown part of, or all or none of, their benefits relating to 2009-2015 service and their post-2015 service. - we may reduce benefits before normal pension age to take account of being paid for longer.
+How much benefits are reduced depends on how early employees take their benefits and if they have an earlier protected retirement age. - employees can choose to give up some of their pension as an additional tax-free lump sum.
+This is called commutation of pension. - employees will be taxed on their salary and annual pension. - membership from 1 April 2015 is now a Career Average Revalued Earnings scheme (CARE).
+This means it is the amount of pay received in the year paid at 1/49ths, or 1/98th if the member opts for 50:50 Scheme - employees will build up a new set of rights in respect of their ongoing employment or continue making contributions if they take part of their pension; employees can opt out of such contributions should they wish.
 Eligibility for discretionary compensation payment will be based on continuous service, including service before flexible retirement.
-The amount of Compensatory Added Years may differ depending on the amount of service in the continuing post (see section 5.4 for further information).
+The amount of Compensatory Added Years may differ depending on the amount of service in the continuing post (see section 4.4 for further information).